AltahhanAi/Data_Science/docs/content/unit4/04_01b_example_linear_regression.md

 ##The Aim of Constructing a Model

-Given a new unseen observation $x$, the goal is to train a model to predict the target value $y(x)$ for the given observation $x$ so that $y(x)$ resemble or come as close as possible to the ‘would be’ real target value $t$.
-During training, both $y\left(\mathrm{x}_{n}\right)$ and $t_{n}$ are available and their difference drives the learning journey of the model.
+Given a new unseen observation $X$, the goal is to train a model to predict the target value $y(X)$ for the given observation $X$ so that $y(X)$ resemble or come as close as possible to the ‘would be’ real target value $t$.
+During training, both $y\left(\mathrm{X}_{n}\right)$ and $t_{n}$ are available and their difference drives the learning journey of the model.
 After training, when the model is used in real settings, we do not know the target value $t$.
 The whole point of constructing the model is to predict such a value.
 So the generalisation and prediction capabilities of our model has to be specified from the available answers $t_{n}$.

 ##Linear Regression as a Parametric Model